Juliaj/ros2_control_demos/example_17/doc/userdoc.rst

     ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args -p stamped:=true

   Follow the instructions to move the robot using keyboard.
-Rubicon world is a difficult terrain so you may need to drive slowly and press `k` time to time to stop the robot.
+Rubicon world is a difficult terrain so you may need to drive slowly and press ``k`` key time to time to stop the robot.

 3. To start *DiffBot* example with Gazebo ``gz::sim::systems::DiffDrive`` plugin, stop the commands from previous steps.
 Then run following command